CrayLabs/SmartSim/doc/model.rst

         **Copy/Rename/Delete Operations On A Aggregation List In The Same Application**

-        SmartSim supports copy/rename/delete operations on prefixed lists sent to the ``Orchestrator`` from within the same application script that the list was placed.
+        SmartSim supports copy/rename/delete operations on prefixed lists sent to the ``Orchestrator`` from within the same application that the list was placed.
 To achieve this, users must provide the ``Model`` `name` that stored the list to ``Client.set_data_source()``.
 This action instructs the ``Client`` to prepend the ``Model`` name to all key names.
 For SmartSim to recognize the ``Model`` `name` as a data source, users must execute the